library-data-platform/ldp/doc/Admin_Guide.md

 ------------------

-Individual user accounts can be created in PostgreSQL and used to access LDP.
-To enable LDP to set permissions for these users, the `database_super_user` and `database_super_password` settings must be defined in `ldpconf.json`.
+Individual user accounts can be created in PostgreSQL and used to access LDP1.
+To enable LDP1 to set permissions for these users, the `database_super_user` and `database_super_password` settings must be defined in `ldpconf.json`.